RiyazPatwegar/Aspire-Loan-App/README.md

 # Migration

-Before run migration you have to configure local database : 'aspire-rest-api' as mentioned above
+Before run migration you have to configure local database : 'aspire-rest-api' as mentioned above and then run below migration command

 php artisan migrate